My New York Times author page contains most of my columns, articles, and magazine stories.

-Most of my writing for New York magazine can be found on my author page.
+Most of my writing for New York magazine can be found here.

 I’ve also written for many other magazines and sites, including GQ, Esquire, ESPN: The Magazine, Slate, and SPIN.
-A few recent features I’ve done include:
+A few notable features I’ve done include:

 Haunted by Hackers (Fusion)